NFDI4Culture/ada/webbook-in-github.md

 ## What we need the system to do

-Uur current manual process and GitHub Pages Hugo use gives us the following features that we need to replace.
+Our current manual process and features of GitHub Pages Hugo gives us the following features that we need to replace in these features.

+  1. Present the book in the same way the current Hugo setup does - https://health-sprints.github.io/Should-Schools-Reopen/#/report/chapter_0
+  2. Produce a navigation menu from the document headers
+  3. Add title at top of navigation
+  4.

 ## Current workflow